Colorado Court Records

 What are Colorado Family Court Records?

-Colorado family court records are official documents containing information pertaining to the litigation processes of family courts.
-These records are primarily generated and managed by record custodians of various judicial districts and typically feature information regarding family-related case hearings, including court actions and court orders as well as filed motions and final decrees.
-As per Colorado state laws, these records are made available to interested and eligible persons upon request.
+Like other Colorado court records, these documents are primarily generated and managed by record custodians of various judicial districts and typically feature information regarding family-related case hearings, including court actions and court orders, as well as filed motions and final decrees issued by a judge.
+The accuracy and reliability of the data contained in these records depend on the record custodian's management and the court's location.
+As per Colorado state laws, these records are available to interested and eligible persons upon request.
 However, to obtain a record, the requesting party may be required to meet some eligibility requirements depending on the record of interest and unique to the record custodian.

-Colorado family courts are legal arms of the state district courts, which are trial courts of general jurisdiction with authority to hear cases pertaining to family law, domestic relations and minors.
+Colorado family courts are legal arms of the state district courts, which are trial courts of general jurisdiction with authority to hear cases pertaining to family law, domestic relations, and minors.
+Criminal cases are not typically heard in family courts; instead, they are managed by other divisions of the court system.
 Some examples of cases heard by family courts in Colorado include:

 - Cases relating to marriages, divorces, legal separation, annulment, and alimony